 Anthea joined Santos in 2019 as Deputy Chief Financial Officer, before commencing in the Chief Financial Officer role in 2022.

 As Santos’ Deputy Chief Financial Officer, Anthea led the successful US$1 billion US144A bond transaction and played a key role in the integration of the ConocoPhillips asset purchase.
-As CFO, Anthea has oversight of finance, tax, treasury, planning, and investor relations functions within Santos.
+As CFO, Anthea has oversight of the information systems, finance, tax, treasury, planning, and investor relations functions within Santos.

 She is a Fellow of Chartered Accountants Australia and New Zealand, holds a Master of International Tax from the University of Melbourne and a Bachelor of Commerce from Curtin University.

-Anthony joined Santos in 2016 and was appointed Chief Commercial Officer in January 2022, with responsibility for the commercial function as well as business development, marketing and trading, and carbon solutions.
+Anthony joined Santos in 2016 and was appointed Chief Commercial Officer in January 2022, with responsibility for the commercial function as well as business development, marketing and trading, strategy and procurement.
 Anthony previously held the role of Chief Financial Officer, with responsibility for the finance, tax, treasury, planning, business development, commercial, investor relations and IT functions.
-He brings over 25 years of experience in chartered accounting, banking and corporate financial roles including over 15 years’ experience in the upstream and downstream oil and gas industry.
+He brings over 30 years of experience in chartered accounting, banking and corporate financial roles including over 20 years’ experience in the upstream and downstream oil and gas industry.

 Prior to joining Santos, Anthony was CEO of Roc Oil Company Ltd (ROC), which was acquired in 2014 by Hong Kong-listed investor Fosun International Limited.
 Previously, Anthony was Chief Financial Officer of ROC (ASX listed) and has held commercial, finance and business services roles at Caltex Australia, Credit Suisse First Boston (London) and Arthur Andersen (Sydney).